AviatrixSystems/Docs/HowTos/inline_upgrade.rst

     #.
 Upgrading from a release>=3.3.x: Aviatrix Controller will enforce incremental upgrades, so please click on "Upgrade to the Latest".
 You might have to go through multiple upgrades before you reach the latest release.
 Follow the directions in next note when you upgrade to release 4.0
     #.
 If upgrading from a release<4.0: Once you upgrade to 4.0, please go to "Aviatrix Console > Troubleshoot > Diagnostics > Services" and click on "Restart Cloudxd" - please click on it only one time, wait for a minute, close your browser and start a new https connection to Aviatrix Console.

 #.
-Follow the directions listed below in this document to update your IAM policies in all accounts
-#.
 Take a backup by following instructions documented `here <https://docs.aviatrix.com/HowTos/controller_backup.html>`_.
 #.
 If you are using terraform, please use the appropriate branch from https://github.com/AviatrixSystems/terraform-provider-aviatrix.
 For more information please go to https://github.com/AviatrixSystems/terraform-provider-aviatrix#controller-version